 5. Urinary Tract Infection –

 UTIs are a very tortuous disease.
-Usually, it is the bladder that gets infected but actually, any section of the tract can bear the brunt of the infection.
+Usually, it is the bladder that gets infected, but actually, any section of the tract can bear the brunt of the infection.
 Not only does it trigger pain in the abdomen, but you might also feel a burning sensation when you urinate.

 6. Peptic Ulcer –

 This ulcer develops on the lining of your stomach.
-Prolonged usage of specific medicines can cause it to develop.
+Prolonged usage of specific medicines can cause it to grow.
 They do not go away on their own and prompt a constant burning sensation in your abdomen.